-The ending is slightly perplexing as I wasn’t sure where whole thing took place: in the future? a parallel universe? or in Amy's smart phone?
-Furthermore, I found the narrative completely heteronormative, with no sign of any same-sex encounters in either of Amy and Frank’s dating patterns; which perhaps would have hinted at progress, more open societal norms, but maybe that would have been too positive an outcome.
+The ending is slightly perplexing as I wasn’t sure where the whole thing took place: in the future? a parallel universe? or in Amy's smartphone?
+Furthermore, I found the narrative completely heteronormative, with no sign of any same-sex encounters in either of Amy and Frank’s dating patterns; which perhaps would have hinted at progress, more open societal norms, but maybe that would have been too positive as Black Mirror goes.

-In Metalhead’s case its much more obvious as we see autonomous, killing machine dogs which reign supreme with the single-mindedness and ferociousness that reminds of Terminator 2’s T-1000.
-Bella (Maxine Peake), Anthony (Clint Dyer) and Clarke (Jackie Davies) raid a warehouse to steal a teddy bear for her nephew, a rather weak and flimsy motivating factor, only for a ‘dog’ to appear and in no time, kills Anthony and Clarke, whilst Bella escapes.
+In Metalhead’s case its much more obvious as we see autonomous, killing machine ‘dogs' which reign supreme with the single-mindedness and ferociousness that reminds of Terminator 2’s T-1000.
+Bella (Maxine Peake), Anthony (Clint Dyer) and Clarke (Jackie Davies) raid a warehouse to steal a teddy bear for her nephew, a weak and flimsy motivating factor, only for a ‘dog’ to appear and in no time, kills Anthony and Clarke, whilst Bella escapes.

-The sparse radio contact with a non-responsive base or the large house which Bella manages to temporary hide in are supposed to provide some clues, but its rather minimal leaving viewers lacklustre with too many questions, unable to immerse fully within the story or fully empathise with Bella’s nightmare.
+The sparse radio contact with a non-responsive base or the large house which Bella manages to temporary find refuge in are supposed to provide some clues, but its rather minimal leaving viewers lacklustre with too many questions, unable to immerse fully within the story or fully empathise with Bella’s nightmare.

 6. Black Museum

-The episode does retain Black Mirror ‘ethos’ of an eye for an eye type scenario, but proves tricky as one cohesive episode.
-Its feels more like 4 episodes condensed into one, but nonetheless its still highly watchable.
-Hodge plays Haynes' buffoonish, self-aggrandising character to a tee.
-Wright’s British accent and overall performance is regretably anaemic; however, she possesses a certain, leftfield look which viewers will definitely find intriguing.
+The episode does retain Black Mirror ‘ethos’ of an eye for an eye type scenario but proves tricky as one cohesive episode.
+It feels more like 4 episodes condensed into one, but nonetheless its still highly watchable.
+Hodge plays Haynes' buffoonish, self-aggrandizing character to a tee.
+Wright’s British accent and overall performance is regrettably anemic; however, she possesses a certain, leftfield look which viewers will definitely find intriguing.

 Season 4 may signal that we may have seen the best of Black Mirror and possibly nearing the end of what Brooker has to offer with it.
 As we see him reprise motifs and characters from previous seasons; parts of this current series seem tried and tested, hinting that maybe Brooker has run out of steam.